NOAA-GLERL/L2SWBM/README.md

 Model code, with documentation contained within the README.txt.
 Changes from previous versions are documented in the CHANGES_vA_vB.txt file, where A is the previous, and B is the downloaded version.

+## Contact Info

+Questions about this code can be sent to NOAA-GLERL at oar.glerl.data@noaa.gov.

 ## Operational Code

 The code available here was developed for research purposes, the operational version of the code is maintained by the